vagnes/pyparazzi/README.md

 ## FAQ

-Are there any legal implication if I use this tool?
+Is there any legal implication if I use this tool?

 > Everything you can find with this tool, you can find manually; just slower.
 So probably no.